hybridgroup/taskmapper/README.md

     ticket.resolution_description = "Fixed issue by doing x" ticket.save

-However, as closing a ticket with a resolution is such a common task, I included the other method which may be more convenient.
+However, as closing a ticket with a resolution is such a common task, the other method is included because it may be more convenient.

 ## Support